Maaaadscientist/mass-sipm/README.md

 - [🔳main-match] Perform the position matching of the reference mu in main runs to the light map
 - [💡decoder] Extract decoder logs from EOS (outdated, replaced by `test/getLightLogs.py`)

+🔳: should use the main run list
+💡: should use the light run list

 To prepare the job scripts for the light run:
 ```
 python script/prepare_all_jobs.py config/simple_light_run.yaml <target-path-on-junofs> <analysis-type-from-above>